DISTRHO/Ildaeil/README.md

 Later on, in theory, should be able to load the following plugin formats:

-- JACK (applications as plugins, Linux only)
 - LADSPA
 - DSSI
-- LV2
 - VST2
 - VST3
 - AU (macOS only)